flemm0/PM_566/01-assignment/01-assignment-EDA.md

     ## -2.2   -2 -1.9 -1.8 -1.7 -1.6
     ##    1   12   16   11   12   12

-Looks like 2019 has many more PM 2.5 concentration observations that are below 0.
+Looks like 2019 has many more 2.5 concentration observations that are below 0.

 ``` r